abingham/roid-rage-rust/README.md

 instructions about how to pilot the ship, whether to fire, etc. Communication takes place using [grpc](grpc.io).

+The `pilot-lib` module is designed to simplify development of new pilots.
+In particular, it implements a `main()` function that most pilots should be able to use.

 Currently the best example of how to implement a pilot is `manual-pilot`.
 You can use this as a rough guide of how to write a pilot.